apache/doris-website/blog/LY.md

 ---
 {
-    'title': 'Best Practice: The Efficiency of the Data Warehouse Greatly Improved in LY Digital', 'language": "en",
+    "title":"Best Practice: The Efficiency of the Data Warehouse Greatly Improved in LY Digital", "language": "en",
-    'summary': "Established in 2015, LY Digital is a financial service platform for tourism industry under LY.
+    "summary" : "Established in 2015, LY Digital is a financial service platform for tourism industry under LY.
 Com.
 In 2020, LY Digital introduced Apache Doris to build a data warehouse because of its rich data import methods, excellent parallel computing capabilities, and low maintenance costs.
-This article describes the evolution of data warehouse in LY Digital and why we switch to Apache Doris. ", 'date': '2022-12-19',
+This article describes the evolution of data warehouse in LY Digital and why we switch to Apache Doris. ", "date": "2022-12-19",
     'author': 'Xing Wang',
     'tags': ['Best Practice']
 }